 There are no RV hookups.
 The different kinds of sites are randomly scattered around; the best way to tell which is which is to use the county’s reservation page.
 Reservations can be made up to a year in advance, and there’s a 3-night minimum stay on holiday weekends.

 Overall the C loop is the best.
 The redwoods are smaller here, but the loop is on a hillside with lots of huckleberry shrubs, so the sites are better screened from each other by vegetation and the hill itself, and it’s far from Pescadero Road; there’s some traffic noise, but it’s minimal.
-Site C25 is the best; it’s a big no-trailer site set back from the loop road, in a redwood-filled ravine that offers isolation from the rest of the campground.
+The odd-numbered sites from C9 through C27 are all pretty good, but site C25 might be the best; it’s a big no-trailer site set back from the loop road, in a redwood-filled ravine that offers isolation from the rest of the campground.
 It can be a little dark, though.
 C27 is similar but is closer to the loop road.

 The A loop has the most impressive redwoods, but half of the loop (sites A13, A15, A17, A32, and A34) has been heavily logged and the other half is the main entrance road for the campground.
 Still, the tall, straight old-growth redwoods that remain have a remarkably striking beauty.

 Azalea Flat is the least popular area, since it gets the most traffic noise.
-However, from November through mid-May it’s the only part of the campground that’s open, since there’s no bridge across Pescadero Creek to the other campsites.
+However, from November through mid-May it’s the only part of the campground that’s open, since it’s not possible to cross Pescadero Creek to the other sites.

 The campground has pay showers, although they’re sometimes closed due to droughts.
 In summer there’s a park store that’s run by the same people who run the grocery store in La Honda.
 It has packaged snacks like potato chips; soft-serve ice cream; and camping supplies like bug repellent.